Eena, The Curse of Wanyaka Cave - Book III

 hallway towards a wide, wooden banister that curved along a descending

-guarded entrance, she marched down the front steps of Lacsar Castle and headed
+the guarded entrance, she marched down the front steps of Lacsar Castle and

 “So